Resolve Your Uber Complaints: Solutions for Riders and Drivers

 - Cleaning fees: Riders can be charged for food spills, drink spills, vomiting, and other types of messes that may occur during an Uber ride — always based on the severity of the mess.
-If you believe you weren’t fairly charged or that your driver was committing fraud with their report, you can submit your Uber complaints on this page.
+If you believe you weren’t fairly charged or that your driver was committing fraud with their report, you can submit your Uber complaint.

 - Toll fees: Riders are responsible for covering any tolls in their final cost.
-If you were charged a toll fee and didn’t pass any tolls, or if your driver asked you to pay a fee in cash, you can get Uber support on this page.
+If you were charged a toll fee and didn’t pass any tolls, or if your driver asked you to pay a fee in cash, you can get Uber support.

 - Cancellation fees: You may be charged a cancellation fee if you cancel more than two minutes after getting matched with a driver (60 seconds for UberPool rides) or if you don’t arrive after five minutes of your driver’s arrival (two minutes for UberPool rides).
-If your cancellation fee was erroneously charged, go to this page to dispute the charge.
+If your cancellation fee was erroneously charged, you should dispute the charge.

 - Incorrect fares: The only situations in which your upfront price should change are if you made extra stops or if you changed your destination during the trip.
-If neither applies, head to this page to report an incorrect final total.
+If neither applies, report an incorrect final total.

 4. I Lost an Item on My Ride